eclipse-californium/californium/demo-apps/cf-unix-setup/README.md

 ### Requirements

 As mention above, one of my reasons for using a unix systemd service is, it requires nearly nothing else.
 Though Californium is implemented in java without own UI, you need a Java Runtime Environment, headless.
 The Java Development Kit will do it naturally as well and none headless also.
 The minimum required version is "1.7".
-I mainly use "1.8" and "java 11".
+I mainly use "java 11".
 The installation of that Java depends on your unix distribution.
 Some came with an already installed java.
 Therefore first check, if it's already install executing

 ```
 java -version